Niagara on the Lake

 Canada’s Most Haunted Town

-The only war fought on Canadian soil affected here like no other.
-Death, violence, emotions and tragedy afflicting a small place with history spanning over 200 years combined with native history confirms Niagara-on-the-Lake to be Canada’s Most Haunted Town.
+It had the only war fought on Canadian soil.
+Death, violence, emotions and tragedy in a small place and history spanning over 200 years.
+Combined with Native history which easily confirms Niagara on the Lake to be Canada’s Most Haunted Town

 So many ghost stories

-Here are two not featured on the tour.
+This proves a point.
+So, many, stories… and here are 2 not featured on the tour.